astronny/Development-Blog/README.md

 Learnt about Bootstrap:

-  Bootstrap is a popular front-end framework for building responsive, mobile-first websites and web applications.
-It provides a collection of HTML, CSS, and JavaScript components, including typography, forms, buttons, navigation menus, modals, and more.
-By using Bootstrap, people can quickly and easily create professional-looking web pages without needing to write a lot of custom CSS or JavaScript.
-Bootstrap also provides a grid system for creating responsive layouts, and supports integration with popular front-end development tools like SASS(Syntactically Awesome Stylesheets) and LESS(Leaner CSS).
+  Heading into Week 9, I learned about Bootstrap, a popular front-end framework used to build mobile-first and responsive websites and web applications.
+It offers a variety of HTML, CSS, and JavaScript components, such as navigation menus, buttons, modals, and more, making it easy for people to create professional-looking web pages without requiring extensive CSS or JavaScript knowledge.
+Bootstrap's grid system is ideal for responsive layouts and is compatible with tools like SASS and LESS.

 <h1>Week 12: RestDB</h1>

-Learnt about RestDB:

-  RestDB is a cloud-based NoSQL database service that allows people to quickly and easily create and deploy a RESTful API for their web or mobile app.
-It provides a web-based interface for designing data models and setting up API endpoints, as well as a range of features for managing data, including search, filtering, and aggregation.
-RestDB also supports integration with popular front-end development frameworks like Angular, React, and Vue, and provides SDKs for a range of programming languages.
+  In Week 12, I was introduced to RestDB, a cloud-based NoSQL database service that provides a web-based interface to design data models and create a RESTful API for web or mobile applications.
+RestDB's features for managing data, such as filtering, searching, and aggregation, save users time and effort while also supporting popular front-end development frameworks like Angular and React.
 By using RestDB, people can save time and effort in building their own backend infrastructure, and focus on building great user experiences for their apps.

 <h1>Week 13: Common mistakes in Assignment 1</h1>

-  Learnt what to look out for in Assignment 2 (eg. messy file structure and weird READMEs)
+  Week 13 was focused on Assignment 1 mistakes to avoid in Assignment 2, such as ensuring clean file structures and clear READMEs.

 <h1>Week 14: Lottie animations</h1>

-  Learnt about Lottie animations:

-  Lottie is a mobile and web animation library created by Airbnb.

-  It allows designers and developers to easily add high-quality, lightweight animations to their apps and websites using After Effects animations exported as JSON files.

-  Lottie uses a JSON file format called Bodymovin, which contains all the data needed to display complex animations including vector shapes, images, and animations.
-This enables anyone to create complex animations in After Effects and export them as a single JSON file, which can be easily embedded into other people's app or website using the Lottie library.
-Lottie supports a range of platforms and programming languages, including iOS, Android, React, Vue, and more!
+  Finally, in Week 14, I learned about Lottie animations, a library developed by Airbnb that provides designers and developers an easy way to integrate high-quality, lightweight animations into their apps and websites.
+Lottie utilizes JSON files created in After Effects, containing all the data needed to display complex animations, such as vector shapes and images, on various platforms and programming languages, including iOS, Android, React, and Vue.

 That's all for my development blog!
 Thank you